George Hayter: Early life

-At the Royal Academy Schools he studied under Fuseli, and in 1815 was appointed Painter of Miniatures and Portraits by Princess Charlotte.
+At the Royal Academy Schools he studied under Henry Fuseli, and in 1815 was appointed Painter of Miniatures and Portraits by Princess Charlotte.
 Hayter was awarded the British Institution’s premium for history painting for the Prophet Ezra (1815; Downton Castle), purchased by Richard Payne Knight.

 Around 1816 his wife left him, for reasons which are not apparent.
-He subsequently began a relationship with Louisa Cauty, daughter of Sir William Cauty, with whom he lived openly for the next decade and who bore him two children, Angelo and Louisa (despite not having sought a divorce from his first wife).
+He subsequently began a relationship with Louisa Cauty, daughter of Sir William Cauty, with whom he lived openly for the next decade and who bore him two children, Angelo and Louisa.

 Travel to Italy

 Encouraged by his patron, John Russell, 6th Duke of Bedford, he travelled to Italy to study in 1816.
-There he met Canova, whose studio he attended while painting his portrait, where he absorbed Canova's classical style.
+There he met Antonio Canova, whose studio he attended while painting his portrait, where he absorbed Canova's classical style.
 He is also believed to have learned sculpture from Canova at this time.
-Canova was Perpetual Principal of the Accademia di San Luca (Rome's premier artistic institution) and doubtless put Hayter forward for honorary membership on the strength of his painting ‘The Tribute Money’ which was very favourably received in Rome.
+Canova was Perpetual Principal of the Accademia di San Luca (Rome's premier artistic institution) and doubtless put Hayter forward for honorary membership on the strength of his painting The Tribute Money which was very favourably received in Rome.
 Hayter thereby became the Academy's youngest ever member.